Learn more about the Berkeley Pre-College Scholars Program

 Pre-College Scholars students may enroll in courses that are numbered between 1 and 99 (undergraduate, lower division), as long as there is space available in the course, the course is available to high school students, and all course prerequisites have been met.
 Pre-College Scholars will not be permitted to enroll in upper-division coursework.

 Course enrollment may be impacted by class schedule, availability, and academic department's discretion.
-It is crucial to come up with alternative course options in the event that we are unable to process your enrollment request
+It is crucial to come up with alternative course options in the event that we are unable to process your enrollment request.
+Courses could change up until the first week of class.

 Note: You MUST enroll in courses based on the session dates you selected:

-Failure to enroll in the correct session courses may jeopardize your participation in the Pre-College Scholars Residential program.
+Failure to enroll in the correct session courses may jeopardize your participation in the Pre-College Scholars Residential Track.

 All program participants must be enrolled in two courses and meet the full-time unit requirement (based on the session).
 Students will not be enrolled in any course with a waitlist.